opulo-inc/ohai/docs/feeder8/oqc/index.md

 * Drive motor is flush with the back face of the frame
 * Cosmetic sticker has been applied over the drive motor
 * Version number sticker has been applied to the PCB
+* Drive-wheel-shaft-collar is flush or sub-flush to the surface of the drive-motor-cover

 !!!success "If all final checks are OK, the feeder may proceed forward to packout"